 - macOS: ~/Library/Android/sdk/platform-tools

-- To access the logging output, run the adb executable with the "logcat" argument:
+- To access the logging output, run the 'adb' executable with following arguments to capture the Android Enterprise related logging:

-- To save this output for later use (or to share with support), run logcat with the -f option to output the logs to a file:
+Note: To save this output for later use (or to share with support), add the -f option flag to output the logs to a file:

 Or, Pipe this output to a file:

-Agent logs are found in the /var/log/m_agent.log files.
+Agent logs are found in the /var/log/m_agent.log file.

 Console logs deal with system events, dialog text, errors, status, and other communications.
-You can use the following command to retrieve them:
+To gather these logs on MacOS, use the "Console" application (/System/Applications/Utilities/Console.app).
+Click "start" to begin collecting logs, reproduce the issue, then click pause to stop the log stream.

-The primary process whose messages may assist from the system.log file is:
+The primary process whose messages may assist is:

 - mdmclient: the MDM Management Daemon on macOS